GoogleCloudPlatform/gcr-cleaner/README.md

 - `keep` - If an integer is provided, it will always keep that minimum number of images.
 Note that it will not consider images inside the `grace` duration.

+- `tag_prefix` - Used for tag prefix limitation, requires `allow_tagged` must be true.
+  For example: use "dev" to limit cleaning only on the tags with prefix is "dev".
+The default is no filtering.

 ## Running locally

 In addition to the server, you can also run GCR Cleaner locally for one-off tasks using `cmd/gcr-cleaner-cli`: